apollographql/docs/src/content/graphos/basics/data-privacy.md

 > To check which subgraph libraries support federated traces, consult the `FEDERATED TRACING` entry in [this table](/federation/building-supergraphs/supported-subgraphs).

 You can configure the Apollo Router to include this trace data in its reports to GraphOS ([learn how](/router/configuration/apollo-telemetry#enabling-field-level-instrumentation)).
-By doing so, you can visualize the performance of your operations in Apollo Studio, [broken down by resolver](./metrics/usage-reporting#resolver-level-traces).
+By doing so, you can visualize the performance of your operations in GraphOS Studio, [broken down by resolver](./metrics/#resolver-level-traces).

 If you're using a standalone instance of Apollo Server, you can also configure it to [report operation traces to GraphOS](/apollo-server/api/plugin/inline-trace).